ingowald/sampleCode-parallel-mesh-reindexing/README.md

-# GPGPU-Parallel Re-indexing of Triangle Meshes with Duplicate-Vertex and Unused-Vertex Removal
+# GPGPU-Parallel Re-indexing of Triangle (or general unstructured) Meshes with Duplicate-Vertex and Unused-Vertex Removal

 TL/DR: This repository contains sample code for my "paper" of the same title.